sjelfull/url2png/README.md

 | class                    | Sets the img class attribute                                         ||
 | width                    | Sets the img width attribute                                         ||
 | height                   | Sets the img height attribute                                        ||

+## Credits

+Icon: Camera by Alfa Design from the Noun Project